Naval Air Station Patuxent River: 1965: Addition of reconnaissance squadrons

 By 1965, reconnaissance Squadron VQ-4, based at NAS Patuxent River, began using Lockheed C-130s equipped with special communications equipment to perform their around-the-clock Take Charge and Move Out (TACAMO) mission.
 VQ-4 provided long-range, very-low-frequency communications relay between the National Command Center and the ballistic missile submarine fleet.
 Two LTV A-7 Corsair II aircraft made the transatlantic crossing from NAS Patuxent River to Évreux, France, in 1967, racking up 3,327 nautical miles in just over seven hours, an unofficial long-distance, non-refueled flight by light attack jet aircraft.

-Cooperation with the British also led to transatlantic visits to Pax River by RAF squadrons.
+Cooperation with the British led to transatlantic visits to Pax River by RAF squadrons.

-1970s: Ongoing development of major naval aircraft
+1970s: Development of major naval aircraft

 Research and development at NAS Patuxent River forged ahead in the 1970s.
 The Grumman F-14 Tomcat, the McDonnell Douglas AV-8B Harrier II jump jet, and the Lockheed P-3 Orion were just a few of the major aircraft programs undergoing the rigorous test and evaluation process at NAS Patuxent River.
 Helicopter programs also achieved major milestones during the 1970s.
 The Naval Air Test Center (NATC) at NAS Patuxent River took part in helicopter development and testing for new roles, such as minesweeping.
 The final flight of the service acceptance trials for the Bell AH-1 SuperCobra gunship was made at NATC Patuxent River.